zorglub3/nlp4s/README.md

   1. It should work for _all_ valid MRS representations (never give empty answer)
   2. Write test suite
   3. Make it possible to give preferred/default ordering on quantifiers
+- Interpret and realise adjectives, adverbs and prepositions

 # References and related work